 Alternatively, you can coat a bunch of chicken drumsticks or legs and bake those for about 30 minutes.
 Note that the lemon juice mellows out a lot during cooking, so the chicken won’t be sour even though the marinade is.

-How To Make Roast Chicken With Green Marinade
+How To Make Greek Roast Chicken

-For herbs, I used mixed dried herbs but you can use dried oregano or thyme, or fresh herbs finely chopped up.
+For herbs, I used mixed dried herbs but you can use dried oregano or thyme, or fresh herbs finely chopped up.Â

-For a side dish, I recommend my Beetroot & Olive Salad, Roasted Sweet Potatoes With Garlic (can be done at the same time) and/or this 5-Minute Zucchini & Mint Salad.
+This Greek roasted chicken would go well with almost any vegetable side.
+You can try my Beetroot & Olive Salad, Roasted Sweet Potatoes With Garlic (can be done at the same time) and/or this 5-Minute Zucchini & Mint Salad.
 For something more substantial and festive, try my Crispy Smashed Potatoes & Salsa Verde Peas.

 Want to Save This Recipe?